Sousa Sheet Music and Biography

 He composed one hundred and thirty-six military marches.
 His most famous pieces include Stars and Stripes Forever, which is the National March of the USA and Semper Fidelis which is the National March for the US Marine Corps.

-Other well-known pieces are The Liberty Bell and The Washington Post.
+We have over twenty arrangements of Sousa’s sheet music, other well-known pieces are The Liberty Bell and The Washington Post.

 Sousa was born in Washington DC, one of ten children.
 He initially started playing the violin at the age of six.
 After that, he moved on to other band instruments.
 His father was a trombonist in the Marine Band.
 As a consequence, he enlisted his son in the US Marine Corps band as an apprentice at the age of thirteen.
 Apparently, his father’s incentive for doing this was to prevent his son from joining a Circus Band!